tijszwinkels/qwen2.5-coder-cline-ansible/README.md

 # Ollama Setup

-This repository contains an Ansible playbook to set up Ollama on a remote host and create a new model using a provided model file.
+This repository contains an Ansible playbook to set up Ollama on a remote host, create a new model using a provided model file, and establish an SSH tunnel to make Ollama available locally.

 ## Prerequisites
 - Ansible installed on your local machine.